The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-Yes, physicians can pick up medication for MAID if it will be administered in the patient’s home.
+Yes, providers* can pick up medication for MAID if it will be administered in the patient’s home.
 In general, however, given the type of medication used, it will most often be supplied by a hospital pharmacy.
 In all cases, the physician should discuss this with the pharmacist in person.
 Given the type of drugs to be used to perform MAID, a wait time should be expected between the time the physician makes the request for medication and the time it is delivered by the pharmacist.

 -